Gaia3D/mago3d-CMS/README.md

 - DB Connection Pool status or DV session status can be viewed as a table.

 ## Development Environment
   - Spring
+  - mybatis
-- Gradle
+  - lombok
   - PostgreSQL
   - PostGIS
-- mybatis
-- Docker
+  - Gradle

 ## Getting Started